EGA-archive/LocalEGA/deployments/kube/README.md

 ### Deployment The Difficult Way

 The YAML files (from the `yml` directory) represent vanilla deployment setup configuration for LocalEGA, configuration that does not include configuration/passwords for starting services.
 Such configuration can generated using the `make bootstrap` script in the `~/LocalEGA/deployment/docker` folder or provided per each case.
-The YML file only provide base `hostPath` volumes, for other volume types check [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
+The YAML file only provide base `hostPath` volumes, for other volume types check [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

 Files that require configuration:
 * `keys/cm.keyserver.yml`